In a Clamshell

 Sewage pollution is bad for the ocean

 While many can identify plastic pollution on a beach or in the water, sewage pollution is often invisible to the untrained eye.
 Algal blooms, fish kills, dead reefs, dead zones, and foul smells are all products of sewage and wastewater pollution, but rarely garner much attention.
 Sewage brings plastics into our waters, exacerbates stress in marine ecosystems from climate change, and causes biodiversity loss.
+A recent study in Germany estimated that the majority of plastic entering the environment each year, around 13,000 tonnes, comes from sewage sludge (UNEP 2023).
 Along our coasts, sewage and wastewater pollution are often the dominant stressors in coastal ecosystems (Tuholske, 2021).
 Sewage contains a slew of nutrients, chemicals, pharmaceuticals, forever chemicals, heavy metals, and sediment that damage reefs, mangroves, seagrass beds and wetlands.
 Some estimates indicate that 58 percent of corals and 88 percent of seagrass beds are exposed to sewage pollution (Tuholske, 2021); another study looking specifically at coral reefs found sewage present in 92 percent of the reefs in the study (Wear, 2015).

 Sewage pollution is costly

 In 2025, OSA published The Scourge of Untreated Wastewater, an economic study detailing the cost to three sectors (fisheries, agriculture, and public health), and we found that the annual global burden of sewage and wastewater pollution is over 4 trillion dollars.
-This is money, put simply down the drain.
+This is money, put simply, down the drain.
 Treated sewage and wastewater can be transformed into an incredible asset.
 It can provide potable water for irrigation, agriculture, drought resilience, and more.
+When treated for it's intended purpose, sewage and reclaimed water can provide up to 25 percent of the global nitrogen and phosphorus agricultural demand, generate electricity for around half a billion people each year, and increase our water security by irrigating 40 million hectares (UNEP 2023).

 Sewage pollution can be cleaned up